MACH-IV (test)

-The MACH-IV is a 20 question Likert scale psychometric designed to test levels of Machiavellianism in individuals.
+The MACH-IV is a 20 question self-report Likert scale psychometric designed to test levels of Machiavellianism in individuals.
 In personality psychology, Machiavellianism refers to a personality construct which comprises manipulativeness, deceitfulness, and a callous, calculating orientation.
 It is the most widely used Machiavellianism test by researchers.

 Background

 Social psychologist Richard Christie was interested in the motivations and underlying personality traits of manipulators.
 He proposed that they had certain characteristics that made them more willing to take advantage of others, such as having a lack of affect and empathy in interpersonal dealings, and a lack of concern for morality.
 He viewed Machiavelli as a source to gain ideas from and eventually wrote test items that were loosely based on his general writing style.
 He and his research partner Florence Geis published their results in the book "Studies in Machiavellianism" in 1970.

 Factors

-The MACH-IV has 20 questions, all which are designed to tap into the following factors: "Views", "Tactics", and "Morality".
+The MACH-IV has 20 items, all which are designed to tap into the following factors: "Views", "Tactics", and "Morality".
 The "Views" factor is related to beliefs that are self interested and cynical, the "Tactics" factor focuses on the endorsement of manipulation as a means to take advantage of others, and the "Morality" factor deals with one's adherence to moral scruple.